-I’m soooooo in hibernation mode right now it’s ridiculous.
+I’m SO in hibernation mode right now it’s ridiculous.

-And I don’t even feel guilty about it, which I consider a mini-accomplishment.
+And I don’t feel guilty about it, either.

-Strange things happen when you feel this rested.
+Strange things can happen when you feel rested.

 For example, I busted out my watercolors and painted a few postcards just for fun.

-Roasting transforms it to something new altogether, and the cool contrast of plain yogurt spiked with pesto and a squeeze of fresh lemon is amazing.
+Roasting transforms vegetables like cauliflower into something new altogether.
+The cool contrast of plain yogurt spiked with pesto and fresh lemon served alongside is amazing.

 - Makes 4-6 servings